ntphuongthao/ntphuongthao/README.md

 ## 👨🏻‍💻 Introduction

-- 🙋‍♂️ Currently an undergraduate at `DePauw University`
+- 🙋‍♂️ Currently an rising junior at `DePauw University`

 - 🔭 Interested and working towards a `Software Engineer` career

-- 🌱 Currently learning `MERN Stack` and implementing `WebDev Projects`
+- 🌱 Currently learning `MERN Stack` and other web technologies to implement `WebDev Projects`

 - 🤔 Enthusiastically engaging in `Competitive Programming`

 - 💬 With no prior coding experience before 2021, I become immersed in the world of programming and strive to improve myself every day.
-As a girl in tech, I am proud of who I am.
+I'm proud of being `a girl in tech`

 <br/>
 <br/>